Myopia or near sightedness, is one of the most common vision conditions.

 |Progressive glasses||11 – 33%|

 Depending on each child’s individual characteristics, optometrists at The Eye Practice can customise a treatment plan to help achieve the maximum myopia control effect possible.
-It is not uncommon for us to combine treatments, especially in high risk cases, where the child is young and one or both the parents are myopic.

 PLEASE READ: The information given under Eye Conditions is of a general nature and is not intended to be advice on any particular matter.
 Please take the appropriate Optometrical advice before acting on any information given under Eye Conditions of The Eye Practice web-site.